-Charles Bronson: Public parole hearing begins
+Charles Bronson would not cope with release, panel told

 The 70-year-old, one of the UK's most violent offenders, has been in prison for much of the last 50 years.

+The panel heard that Bronson spends 23 hours a day in his cell and only associates with three other inmates.

+The first witness, his prison offender manager, said Bronson would not have the skills to cope with being released.

-At the beginning of the hearing the panel chairman asked him: "Do you intend to give evidence?"
+At the beginning of the hearing the panel chairman asked Bronson: "Do you intend to give evidence?"

-In a gravelly voice Bronson, who is known for liking publicity, replied: "Oh yes, yes, certainly."
+In a gravelly voice he replied: "Oh yes, yes, certainly."

-When he was told the Parole Board panel hearing the case had not watched a recently-broadcast television documentary, he replied "I find that hard to believe".
+When he was told the Parole Board panel hearing the case had not watched a recently-broadcast television documentary about him, he replied "I find that hard to believe".

 Shaven-headed Bronson was wearing a suit and his trademark small round sunglasses.